 - There are new treatments, available to all people living with hepatitis C, that cure the virus and improve their health.

-- The new treatment is tablets only, taken daily for 8 to 12 weeks.
+- The new treatments available are in tablet form, taken once a day for 8 to 12 weeks.
 It is much easier to take than older treatments with only minimal side effects.

-- You can improve overall liver health by eating a well-balanced diet, doing regular exercise, decreasing stress, and reducing the amount of alcohol you drink (or avoiding alcohol altogether).
+- You can improve your liver health by eating a well-balanced diet, doing regular exercise, decreasing stress, and reducing the amount of alcohol you drink (or avoiding alcohol altogether).

 - See your doctor immediately if you have any symptoms or if you think you have been at risk of infection.

 Hepatitis C is a bloodborne virus that causes inflammation of the liver.
 This virus is present in the blood of a person living with hepatitis C and can be spread through blood-to-blood contact.

 In Australia, hepatitis C is commonly spread through sharing injecting equipment including needles, syringes and other equipment.
 It is not spread by kissing, hugging or sharing food.

 Current treatment is very effective at curing hepatitis C for more than 95% of people.
 Treatment cures the infection, decreases inflammation in the liver and reduces the long-term risk of health problems including chronic liver disease and liver cancer.